kayne-lee/kayne-lee/README.md

   hey there 👋
 </h1>
 <p>
   I'm Kayne Lee, a second year student at Queen's University pursuing a Computer Engineering Degree.
-I am a Web Dev Coordinator at QMIND, Development Director at QWeb, and a Algorthmic Trader at QUANTT.
-I am very ambitious on learning new things and looking for new opportunities to grow and learn.
-I aspire to be a software engineer in the future and can apply my skills in the real world.
 </p>
  :hammer_and_wrench: Languages and Tools:
 <div>